williamcioffi/sattagutils/README.md

 ### make tutorial
 ### wch\_html2df
 - what a terrible name
-- deal with the haulout setting
+- ~~deal with the haulout setting~~
+- deal with stomach temperature
 - deal with the channel settings other than depth
 - ~~bug associated with series field on series tags~~